tfausak/tfausak.github.io/_posts/2017-05-17-testing-ghc-release-candidates-with-stack.md

 ```

 You should prefer this solution because it's generally more robust and can
 solve any problem, not just ones that can be fixed by GHC options.

-Remember
-that you can always fork a package on GitHub to add support for a release
+Remember that you can always fork a package on GitHub to add support for a
-candidate and point Stack to your fork.
+release candidate and point Stack to your fork.
+In fact, this is a great way to
+contribute to the Haskell ecosystem.
+Once your fork works with the release
+candidate, open a pull request against the original repository.
+Then the next
+person won't have to fix it themselves!

 ## Conclusion